shrushtinasre03/social-media-sentiment-analysis/data/README.md

-These folder contains raw and processed datasets
+These folder contains raw and processed social media datasets used for analysis.